 - Optional: Remove one cup of soup and carefully blend with an immersion blender.
 Pour back into pot, stirring to combine.

-- Portion and garnish as desired.
+- Portion and garnish with Parmesan cheese, as desired.
 Enjoy!

 - ‘Unsalted’ vegetable broth was used in this soup.
 If you used anything otherwise, like ‘low sodium’ or ‘regular’, you may want to reduce the salt added.